 Kidney cysts and Polycystic Kidney Disease

 Kidney cysts are fluid filled sacs that can form on the outside or inside of a kidney.
 Termed ‘simple’ cysts, they are benign and generally cause little to no trouble.
-More complicated cysts (complex cysts) can interfere with kidney function, or create other complications.
-Complex cysts require close radiographic imaging (CT scan or MRI), or surgical removal since these cysts can be cancerous.
+More complicated cysts (complex kidney cysts or complex renal cysts) can interfere with kidney function, or create other complications.
+Complex kidney cysts require close radiographic imaging (CT scan or MRI), or surgical removal since these cysts can be cancerous.

 Kidney cysts are relatively common, and the incidence of forming cysts increases with advanced aging.
 Kidney cysts may also be part of a genetic disease that results in a slow, progressive decrease in kidney function.
 In this scenario, there is usually a family history of kidney disease.
 A kidney cyst diagnosis may involve the presence of one or more cysts.
 Polycystic kidney disease involves numerous cysts that cover one or both kidneys.